v2rc/RxDiffUtil/README.md

 Usage
 -----

-Convert any `Observable` to a `Completable` applying all changes as diff to the provided adapter.
+Convert any `Flowable` to a `Completable` applying all changes as diff to the provided adapter.

     service.observeData()
            .subscribeOn(Schedulers.compute())
-           .onBackpressureLatest()
            .to(RxDiffUtil.with(adapter))
            .calculateDiff(callback))
            .applyDiff(AdapterImpl::setUnsafe)